-This blog is a collection of articles on the different kinds of topics that come up in therapy sessions.
-It is inspired by my experience as a therapist working alongside individuals on their journeys of change and growth and written in hopes of providing some food for thought and useful information for you to explore on your own.
+This blog is a collection of articles on the different kinds of topics that come up in therapy inspired by my experience as a therapist working alongside individuals on their journeys of change and growth.
+The articles are written in hopes of providing some useful information for you to explore on your own as well as food for thought on your journey of personal growth.

 It’s easy to get lost with all the mental health resources available out there.
 Here are some links to help you begin navigating the resources available in Hong Kong.